 6.1 The award shall be made by a majority vote of the Arbitral Tribunal.

-6.2 The award shall mention the names of the arbitrators, the secretary of the meeting, a brief statement of the parties’ pleas, their respective claims and the facts, the reasons for the decision and a statement of awards.
+6.2 The award shall mention the names of the arbitrators, the secretary of the tribunal, a brief statement of the parties’ pleas, their respective claims and the facts, the reasons for the decision and a statement of awards.

 6.3 If it deems it appropriate, the second degree Arbitral Tribunal may make partial or interim awards.